 Variety in our bodies

 How many times have you filled out a form at the doctor’s office and checked a box for “male” or “female”?
 Pretty simple, right?
 Except there’s more to biological sex than meets the eye.
-Researchers are learning that there is tremendous variety in human bodies, including differences among males and females.
+Researchers are learning that there is tremendous variety in human bodies, including differences within male and female.

-Long story short, primary sex characteristics (body parts directly related to reproduction) + secondary sex characteristics (features that develop during puberty) combine in a lot of different ways.
+Long story short, primary sex characteristics (reproductive organs, hormones, and chromosomes) + secondary sex characteristics (features that develop during puberty) combine in a lot of different ways.
 Human beings are incredibly diverse, and that variety extends to characteristics such as our tone of voice and whether our facial features are angular or round, as well as other differences in our bodies, such as big or small muscles, large or small breasts, or hips that are narrow or wide.

 Featured Content

-Read this Q&A from the American Psychological Association to learn more about the different kinds of intersex traits.
+Read this Q&A from interACT to learn more about intersex variations.

 References: